 For more information about VPN throughput and branch office VPN tunnel capacity available for each Firebox model, see the product datasheets: https://www.watchguard.com/products/resources/datasheets.asp.

-To illustrate this use case, we present an example of an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
+In this example, we present an example of an organization that has four locations: a colocation facility (Colo), a corporate office (Corp), a distribution center (Dist), and a small office (RMT).
 You can also scale up this solution to support additional offices, distribution centers, and small offices.

-The IP addresses for the sites in this configuration:
+We use these IP addresses for the sites in our example configuration:

 Branch Office VPN Gateways and Tunnels